Luka Racic: Slaven Belupo

 On 26 June 2023, Racic signed a two-year contract with Croatian League club Slaven Belupo.
 He made 11 appearances prior to the termination of his contract by mutual consent on 9 January 2024.

 Volos

 On 9 January 2024, Racic signed an undisclosed-length contract with Super League Greece club Volos.
 He made just seven appearances during the remainder of the 2023–24 season, in which the club narrowly avoided relegation.
 In June 2024, it was reported that Racic had negotiated with the club to make himself available on a free transfer during the off-season transfer window.

 Rosenborg

 On 13 August 2024, Racic signed an 18-month contract with Norwegian Eliteserien club Rosenborg on a free transfer.
 He made seven appearances during the remainder of the 2024 season.
 Racic made 9 appearances during the first half of the 2025 season, before suffering a calf injury.
-Racic made just 11 appearances during the first half of the 2025 season and then played the remainder of his contract on loan at Danish 1st Division club Lyngby.
+Racic made just 11 appearances during the first half of the 2025 season and then played the remainder of his contract on loan at Danish 1st Division club Lyngby, for whom he made five appearances.

+Kauno Žalgiris

+On 11 February 2026, Racic signed an undisclosed-length contract with Lithuanian TOPLYGA club Kauno Žalgiris.
+Five days later, he was an unused substitute in the 2026 Lithuanian Supercup victory over FK Panevėžys.